What are Some Intermittent Fasting Benefits?

 Lowering your body fat percentage through intermittent fasting comes with a wide variety of benefits, one of which is improved cardiovascular function.
 The practice reduces the level of cholesterol in your body, effectively lowering body fat and putting less strain on the kidneys as well as lowering blood pressure.

-Combine all of that with an increased production in growth hormones and you have the perfect equation for a healthy, strong heart.
+Combine all of that with increased production in growth hormones and you have the perfect equation for a healthy, strong heart.
 Take this benefit one step further by cutting back on drinking and the consumption of meat.

 The multiple intermittent fasting benefits are proven through research and the thousands who practice this lifestyle.
 So, what are you waiting for?
 You have nothing to lose and everything to gain by giving it a try.